 Quadrate method

-Quadrate methods will be used for collection of data for analyses of parameter of diversity.
-In this species are enumerated within random quadrate of different size as per on the size and nature of plant community.
-The tree and sapling will be analyzed by randomly placing quadrates of 10 m x 10m size in each site.
-Circumference at breast height (i.e. 1.37 m above the ground) of all the trees and saplings in each quadrate will be measured and recorded individually.
-For tree species, the individuals > 31.5 cm Cbh will be categorized as tree, < 31.5 cm but >10 cm as sapling and < 10 cm as seedling.
-The vegetation data will be quantitatively analyzed for abundance, density and frequency according to the formula given by (Curtis and McIntosh (1950)), A/F ratio (Whitford, 1949) relative frequency, relative density and relative basal area (Phillips, 1959).
-The relative values will be added together to get represent importance value index (IVI) as per Curtis (1959).
-The diversity index (H’) will be computed by using Shannon-Wiener Information Index (Shannon and Weaver, 1963).
-The concentration of dominance (CD) will be computed by Simpson’s Index (Simpson, 1949).
-The shrub layer will be analyzed by sampling quadrate of 5 m x 5m randomly on each forest site.
-The following formulae will used for the analysis of above parameters:
+Quadrate methods were used for collection of data for analysis of parameters of diversity.
+In this research, species were enumerated within random quadrate of different size as per on the size and nature of plant community.
+The tree and sapling were analyzed by randomly placing quadrates of 10 m x 10m size in each site.
+Circumference at breast height (Cbh) (i.e. 1.37 m above the ground) of all the trees and saplings in each quadrate were measured and recorded individually.
+For tree species, the individuals > 31.5 cm Cbh were categorized as trees, < 31.5 cm but >10 cm as saplings and < 10 cm as seedlings.
+The vegetation data was quantitatively analyzed for abundance, density and frequency according to the formula given by (Curtis and McIntosh (1950), A/F ratio (Whitford, 1949), relative frequency, relative density and relative basal area (Phillips, 1959).
+The relative values of ……. were added together to get importance value index (IVI) as per Curtis (1959).
+The diversity index (H’) was computed by using Shannon-Wiener Information Index (Shannon and Weaver, 1963).
+The concentration of dominance (CD) was computed by Simpson’s Index (Simpson, 1949).
+The shrub layer was analyzed by sampling quadrate of 5 m x 5m, randomly distributed on forest site.
+The following formulae were used for the analysis of above parameters:

 Density = Total number of individuals of the species Total number of sample unit studied